raphael-group/decifer/README.md

 1. Precision parameters for fitting beta-binomial distributions when clustering mutations.
 Specifically, this is a two-column tab-separated file where every row `SAMPLE-INDEX   PRECISION` defines the precision parameter `PRECISION` of the beta binomial distribution of a sample with index `SAMPLE-INDEX`.
 When this optional file is not provided, DeCiFer will fit a binomial distribution instead.
 This file can be estimated by using the command `decifer_fit`, whose usage is described in the corresponding [manual](man/man-decifer-fit.md).

 2. File containing the set of all possible state trees evaluated by DeCiFer.
 State trees have been generated for the set of most common copy numbers, however a dataset might have a combination of copy numbers which has not been included.
-In this case, the user can use the command `generatestatetrees` to generate all the state trees needed for its dataset, following the instructions in the corresponding [manual](man/man-decifer-manual.md).
+In this case, the user can use the command `generatestatetrees` to generate all the state trees needed for their dataset, for instance, following the instructions in the [scripts](/scripts) directory.
+The script in this directory not only generates input files for decifer, but also a file called `cn_states.txt` that lists all the unique CN states for your data.
+This file may be used with `generatestatetrees` as shown in the [scripts](/scripts) directory.

 <a name="output"></a>
 ### Output